jethalal-champaklala-gada/kashvi.ai/README.md

 # kashvi.ai
-A simple chatbot that uses OpenAI's GPT API
+A copywriting-focused chatbot powered by OpenAI's GPT